 The links below provide useful information for lawyers who represent legal aid clients on refugee and immigration matters.

-- Legal aid clients experiencing domestic abuse are eligible for free interpreter services.
+Legal aid clients experiencing domestic violence are eligible for free interpreter services.

-- Refugee and immigration panel standards, conditions and mentorship policies
+- Refugee and immigration standards, conditions and mentorship policies

 - List of potential conditions that may be required to ensure the delivery of high quality services to clients